deeplearningais/curfil/README.md

 ### Training ###

 Use the binary `curfil_train`.

-Training creates a random forests and serializes the decision trees in compressed JSON files.
+The training process produces a random forest consisting of multiple decision trees that are serialized in a compressed JSON files, one file per tree.

 See the [documentation of training parameters](https://github.com/deeplearningais/curfil/wiki/Training-Parameters).

 ### Prediction ###

 Use the binary `curfil_predict`.

 The program reads the trees from the compresses JSON files and performs a dense pixel-wise classification of the specified input images.
 Prediction is accelerated on GPU and runs in real-time speed even on mobile